lathitha-dev/APP/README.md

 # APP
-How to create your own weather app!
+how to create your own weather app?